OpenBookPublishers/obp-extract-cit/README.md

 ## Extracting citations
-This XSL transformation has been developed in cunjunction with the conversion tools hosted at https://github.com/OpenBookPublishers/XML-last but can be used on any XML TEI file where bibliographic citations have been encoded as `<bibl>` elements (see http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-bibl.html).
+This XSL transformation has been developed in conjunction with the conversion tools hosted at https://github.com/OpenBookPublishers/XML-last but can be used on any XML TEI file where bibliographic citations have been encoded as `<bibl>` elements (see http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-bibl.html).
 This program:
 * individuates every element that has been tagged as a bibliographic entry within the input file
 * extracts and numbers them sequentially